7 Foods You Should Never Feed Your Dog

 Whether you’re a first-time parent or a seasoned dog owner, we have all made mistakes when it comes to doggy care.
 There are some mistakes that you would never want to make, so before you readily share your dinner with your dog, it’s important to know what your dog can’t eat, and why.
 Here are 7 foods you should keep far away from your pooch.

-1) Grapes & Raisins
+1. Grapes & Raisins

 This one should be another no-brainer; even non-owners should be familiar.
-But do you know why?
+But why exactly are chocolates harmful to dogs?
 Research has shown that aside from the caffeine, the most toxic substance found in cocoa is theobromine.
-This chemical (which is found in dark, milk and white chocolate alike, and a general rule of thumb is that the darker the chocolate, the more deadly) causes a plethora of health problems for dogs, including vomiting, diarrhea, dehydration, muscle tremors and even seizures.
+This chemical (which is found in dark, milk and white chocolate) causes a plethora of health problems for dogs, including vomiting, diarrhoea, dehydration, muscle tremors and even seizures.
+As a general rule of thumb, the darker the chocolate, the more deadly.

-6) Onions & Garlic
+6. Onions & Garlic

-7) Macadamia Nuts
+7. Macadamia Nuts